MC-Nirvana/V-Monitor/README_EN.md

 V-Monitor is a lightweight Velocity proxy plugin (Internal development code: Arona-01) focused on monitoring player activity such as joining, leaving, and switching servers, and providing convenient commands for players and administrators to query online player lists and detailed backend server information.

 ## II.
 Key Features
-- **Player Activity Notifications:** Send customizable messages when players join, leave, or switch servers (including first join distinction).
+- **Player Activity Notifications:** Send customizable messages when players join (first join), leave, or switch servers.
-- **Online Player List Query:** Provides commands to view the total online players on the proxy and an overview of online player lists on each backend server.
+- **Online Player List Query:** Provide commands to view the total online count on the proxy and online player lists for each backend server.
-- **Server Information Query:** Provides commands to query the overall proxy information and detailed information for specified backend servers.
+- **Server Information Query:** Provide commands to query the Velocity proxy's overview and detailed information of specified backend servers.
-- **Plugin Information Query:** Provides commands to query the list of plugins and details of the specified plugin.
+- **Plugin Information Query:** Provide commands to query the plugin list and detailed information of specified plugins.
+- **Player Activity Information Query:** Provide commands to query player activity information.
-- **Highly Customizable:** All messages and command outputs displayed to players or the console can be fully customized through language files.
+- **Highly Customizable:** All messages and command outputs directed at players can be customized via language files.
-- **Multi-language Support:** Implements multi-language functionality through separate language files.
+- **Multi-language Support:** Implement multi-language functionality through independent language files.
-- **Server Aliases:** Supports configuring aliases for backend servers.
+- **Server Aliases:** Support setting aliases for backend servers.
-- **Data Persistence:** Uses UUIDs to record player's first join information.
+- **Data Persistence:** Use SQLite and MySQL to store player activity data.
+- **WebSocket Support:** The plugin supports pushing player activity data information via WebSocket.

 ## III.
 Installation Guide
 1. Download the latest version of the plugin JAR file from the project's [Release page](https://github.com/MC-Nirvana/V-Monitor/releases/latest).